WISDEM/WISDEM/docs/examples/blade/tutorial.rst

     $ python blade_driver.py

-(parallel caluclation is also available if desired).
+(parallel calculation is also available if desired).

 Once the optimization terminates, the same ``design_compare.py`` script can be used again to plot the differences, but we must edit the file to point to the new set of results.
 The file should contain these lines near the top,